 Being part of a crowd that acts and communicates as one generates a powerful feeling of euphoria, known as ‘collective effervescence’ (Emile Durkheim).
 This uplifting experience means protestors feel they are part of something much larger than themselves.
 A sense of awe and being ‘in touch with the universe’ overcomes them.

 Why people protest is obvious, it is a pleasurable experience.

 Conclusion: Why people Protest

 Throughout history protest has been a feature of society and the impact of Black Lives Matter shows it’s alive and well.
-Of course, for many organisations and security teams protest is only disruptive, costly and dangerous.
+Of course, for many organisations and security teams protest is only disruptive, costly and dangerous (Protest in London visualisation shows frequency).
 But, if we wish to manage it we must first understand it.
 Therefore, to recognise that the motivation of the protester is no different to yours or mine is important.
 After all, who doesn’t want to be part of something, have hope and experience pleasure?